Valdosta, Georgia: Second half of the 20th century

 On June 26, 1941, Moody Army Airfield opened 10 mi northeast of town as part of the United States' preparation for the country's potential involvement in World War II.
-Moody Air Force Base's role in World War II and the postwar era has influenced the growth of Valdosta.

 The local economy received an important boost in the mid-20th century when Interstate 75 was routed and built through the area.
 Many vacationers on their way to Florida found Valdosta a convenient "last stop" on their way to Walt Disney World and the Orlando area.
 The Interstate's route to the west of the city has contributed to its commercial district shifting from the historic downtown area to near the Interstate.

 Valdosta State College was integrated in September 1963.
-In 1969, Valdosta High School (the formerly all-white school) and Pinevale High School (the formerly all-black school) were merged into one system.
-Integration had begun at Valdosta High School about 1966.
+In 1969, Valdosta High School (the formerly all-white school) and Pinevale High School (the formerly all-black school) were merged into one system; integration had begun at Valdosta High School about 1966.

 During the Vietnam War, future president George W. Bush entered the National Guard, receiving flight training at Valdosta's Moody Air Force Base in November 1968.

-In 1994 Kent and Dawn Buescher opened Liberty Farms Animal Park with a playground, entertainment venue and a collection of animals.
+In 1994, Kent and Dawn Buescher opened Liberty Farms Animal Park with a playground, entertainment venue and a collection of animals.
 An amusement park was added, and in 1996 Liberty Farms Animal Park was renamed Wild Adventures.
 Wild Adventures expanded with Splash Island Water Park in 2002.
 The Buescher family purchased a botanical garden and theme park called Cypress Gardens in 2004.
-Due to damage from three hurricanes and a financial struggle in repairing Cypress Gardens the Buescher family were forced to sell Wild Adventures to Herschend Family Entertainment in 2007.
+Due to damage from three hurricanes and a financial struggle in repairing Cypress Gardens, the Buescher family were forced to sell Wild Adventures to Herschend Family Entertainment in 2007.

 According to the Bureau of Labor Statistics' Monthly Labor Review, the first automated teller machine (ATM) was installed at a C&S Bank in Valdosta in 1971.
 That ATM was preceded by one installed in Rockville Centre, New York, in 1969.

-21st century

-Valdosta was named as one of 2003's "Top 100 U.S. Small Towns" by Site Selection magazine.
-In 2010 Valdosta was named one of the "Best Small Places For Business and Careers" by Forbes.

 Geography

 Valdosta is located in central Lowndes County at 30°50′48″N 83°16′59″W (30.846661, -83.283101), 15 mi north of the Florida state line.
 It is about 230 mi south of Atlanta, 138 mi east of Dothan, Alabama, and 120 mi northwest of Jacksonville, Florida.
+Regionally, Valdosta is considered part of Southeast Georgia, a region bordering Coastal Georgia, South Georgia, and Southwest Georgia.

 According to the United States Census Bureau, the city has a total area of 94.3 km2, of which 93.1 km2 are land and 1.2 km2, or 1.26%, are water.
 The Withlacoochee River, a tributary of the Suwannee River, runs along part of the western edge of the city, while the eastern side of the city drains to Mud Creek, flowing southeast to the Alapahoochee River, also part of the Suwannee River watershed.